-HOW WE INTEND TO MITIGATE THE EFFECT We endeavor to work with the community through the development of District Plan rules and zones.
+EFFECT HOW WE INTEND TO MITIGATE THE EFFECT DISTRICT PLANNING Enforcement of district planning requirements may impact upon economic development.
+Inappropriate zoning and / or District Plan rules may restrict economic development.
+We endeavor to work with the community through the development of District Plan rules and zones.
 We consult with the community on changes and keep them informed of the process.
 Development proposals are subject to District Plan rules and standards.
 Adverse environmental effects must be avoided, remedied, or mitigated.
 We provide information to applicants and submitters on how they can appeal decisions through the Environment Court.
+Conflicting views on the best outcome may occur.
 Our RMA processes follow clear procedures to ensure that decisions are fair and robust.
-We provide information to applicants on how they can appeal decisions through the Environment Court We actively recruit and train volunteers in partnership with other agencies.
+We provide information to applicants on how they can appeal decisions through the Environment Court EMERGENCY MANAGEMENT Lack of volunteer base or adequate resourcing could put effective emergency response at risk.
+We actively recruit and train volunteers in partnership with other agencies.
 We are part of Canterbury 10 which enables us to access trained staff from across the region if needed.
 Our community is informed through education, development of community response plans and communication through our website and social media sites.
+Responding to an emergency can potentially have negative short-term effects on the environment.
 We will mitigate environmental impacts where possible through ongoing planning and preparation through consideration of the 4Rs - reduction, readiness, response, recovery.
+ENVIRONMENTAL HEALTH Closures due to unsafe water contamination may affect opportunities for public recreation.
 We implement closures to safeguard public health.
 Closures are withdrawn when there is no longer a threat.
+Costs of attaining consents and regulatory compliance may discourage people and businesses from establishing or expanding.
 Our costs are set according to Council policies and/or legislative requirements.
 Rates and charges are set to ensure the costs of the activity are recovered.
 We consult with the community on the charges for activities.
 We aim to ensure charges are affordable.
 We will continue to investigate options and implement appropriate measures to ensure our operations are efficient and effective.
+Some people believe their rights are restricted by regulations such as those managed by this activity.
 We provide education and information on legislative and locally instituted requirements (such as bylaws and the District Plan).